mortiz-code/investments/README.md

-This app will use the file 'portfolio.csv'.
+This app for default will use the file 'portfolio.csv' as portfolio.
 In case it has another name, you can use it as an argument.
 Otherwise the application will not run.

+##Note: Current price has ~15' delay.

 ```python
 (venv) ┌──(mat㉿kali)-[~/github/devnet/stocks] (dev)